Nuitka/Nuitka/Developer_Manual.rst

     # should not be called.
     tmp_enter_result = tmp_source.__enter__()

+    # Indicator variable to know if "tmp_exit" has been called.
+    tmp_indicator = False

     try:
         # Now the assignment is to be done, if there is any name for the manager given,
         # this may become multiple assignment statements and even unpacking ones.